Naked mole-rat: Colonies

-Colonies range in size from 20 to 300 individuals, with an average of 75.
+Colonies average 75-80 individuals, but may contain more than 300, and their tunnel systems can stretch 3 to 5 kilometres (2–3 mi) in cumulative length.

+Laboratory colonies are xenophobic, and will attack and kill invaders from different colonies.
+Likewise, wild colonies sometimes expand their territories by invading neighboring colonies.
+Invaders may kidnap small pups and incorporate them into their own colony's workforce, an intriguing convergence with the behavior of slave-making ants.

 Female mate choice

-Reproductively active female naked mole rats tend to associate with unfamiliar males (usually non-kin), whereas reproductively inactive females do not discriminate.
-The preference of reproductively active females for unfamiliar males is interpreted as an adaptation for inbreeding avoidance.
-Inbreeding is avoided because it ordinarily leads to the expression of recessive deleterious alleles.
+In lab experiments, reproductively active female naked mole rats tended to associate with unfamiliar males (usually non-kin) when given a choice, whereas reproductively inactive females did not discriminate.
+The preference of queens for unfamiliar males likely is an adaptation to reduce inbreeding; however, within established colonies queens rarely have opportunities to express such preferences.
+Evolutionarily, outbreeding may be preferred because it reduces the likelihood of expressing deleterious recessive alleles, whereas inbreeding results in closer genetic relationships among naked mole-rat families, favoring self-sacrificial and nepotistic behaviors.

 Diet

 Naked mole-rats feed primarily on very large tubers (weighing as much as a thousand times the body weight of a typical mole-rat) that they find deep underground through their mining operations.
 A single tuber can provide a colony with a long-term source of food—lasting for months, or even years, as they eat the inside but leave the outside, allowing the tuber to regenerate.
-Symbiotic bacteria in their intestines ferment the fibres, allowing otherwise indigestible cellulose to be turned into volatile fatty acids.
+Symbiotic bacteria in the mole-rats' intestines ferment the fibres, allowing otherwise indigestible cellulose to be turned into volatile fatty acids.

 Naked mole-rats sometimes also eat their own feces.
-This may be part of their eusocial behavior and a means of sharing hormones from the queen.
+This behavior not only nourishes pups post-weaning but also is part of their eusocial behavior: a mechanism of sharing and assessing hormones from the queen.

 Predators

-Naked mole rats are primarily preyed upon by snakes—especially the Rufous beaked snake and Kenyan sand boa—as well as various raptors.
-They are at their most vulnerable when constructing mounds and ejecting soil to the surface.
+Naked mole rats are primarily preyed upon by snakes—especially the Rufous beaked snake and Kenyan sand boa—as well as honey badgers and various raptors.
+They are at their most vulnerable when "volcanoing" (ejecting soil to the surface).

 Conservation status

 Naked mole-rats are not threatened.
-They are widespread and numerous in the drier regions of East Africa.
+They are widespread and numerous, but, being subterranean, essentially unnoticeable in the drier regions of East Africa (except for their small "volcanoes" of ejected earth).

-The Photo Ark

-A naked mole-rat living at the Lincoln Children's Zoo was the first animal to be photographed for the National Geographic project, The Photo Ark, which has the goal of photographing all species living in zoos and wildlife sanctuaries around the globe in order to inspire action to save wildlife.